eldoghry/Storefront/README.md

 > Examples

-    - `/orders` list of active and completed orders that related to user
+    `/orders` list of active and completed orders that related to user.
-    - `/orders/?status=complete` list of completed orders that related to user -`/orders/?status=active` list of active orders that related to user
+    `/orders/?status=complete` list of completed orders that related to user.
+    `/orders/?status=active` list of active orders that related to user.